Ethno-Specific Facial Feminization Surgery

 2. Feminizing the African American face.

-The shape and size of the forehead and the brow should be the main focus of facial feminization for those of African American heritage.
+The shape and size of the forehead and the brow should be the main focus of facial gender confirmation for those of African American heritage.
 Typically the forehead will project a little further outwards than that of a person of Asian descent, but not as far as that of a person of European descent.

 Forehead feminization for African Americans typically includes forehead reduction and contouring to create a smoother, rounder, and more feminine shape.
 Also, a feminizing brow lift and/or brow shaping procedure is recommended to reduce the distinctly ‘heavy’ African American male brow bossing and to “open up” the eyes to create a more feminine appearance.